-Over the last five years, the ethnodramas in his inquiry theatre series have recieved more than 50 performances at accademic conferences and community theatres including The annual conferences of the American Educational Research Association, The Ethnography in Education Research Forum of the University of Pennsylvania, The International Congress of Qualitative Inquiry, The Qualitative Report Conference, and the University Council of Educational Administration.
+Charles is a qualitative researcher and is committed to rigorous investigation in qualitative inquiry.
+The ethnodramas in his inquiry theatre series have recieved more than 60 performances at accademic conferences and community theatres including The annual conferences of the American Educational Research Association, The Ethnography in Education Research Forum of the University of Pennsylvania, The International Congress of Qualitative Inquiry, The Qualitative Report Conference, and the University Council of Educational Administration.

 Vanover, C & Hodges, O. (2015).
 Teaching data use and school leadership.
 School Leadership and Management 35(1),17-38.

-Vanover, C. (ahead-of-print).
+Vanover, C. (2017).
 From connection to distance: Using the practice of arts-based research to interpret fieldwork.
 Journal of Contemporary Ethnography.